Nuclide

-A nuclide (or nucleide, from nucleus, also known as nuclear species) is a class of atoms characterized by their number of protons, Z, their number of neutrons, N, and their nuclear energy state.
+Nuclides (or nucleides, from nucleus; also known as nuclear species) are a class of atoms characterized by their number of protons, Z, their number of neutrons, N, and their nuclear energy state.

-The word nuclide was coined by Truman P. Kohman in 1947.
+The word nuclide was coined by the American nuclear physicist Truman P. Kohman in 1947.
 Kohman defined nuclide as a "species of atom characterized by the constitution of its nucleus" containing a certain number of neutrons and protons.
 The term thus originally focused on the nucleus.

-Nuclides vs isotopes
+Nuclide vs. isotope

-A nuclide is a species of an atom with a specific number of protons and neutrons in the nucleus, for example carbon-13 with 6 protons and 7 neutrons.
-The nuclide concept (referring to individual nuclear species) emphasizes nuclear properties over chemical properties, while the isotope concept (grouping all atoms of each element) emphasizes chemical over nuclear.
-The neutron number has large effects on nuclear properties, but its effect on chemical reactions is negligible for most elements.
-Even in the case of the very lightest elements, where the ratio of neutron number to atomic number varies the most between isotopes, it usually has only a small effect, but it matters in some circumstances.
-For hydrogen, the lightest element, the isotope effect is large enough to affect biological systems strongly.
-In the case of helium, helium-4 obeys Bose–Einstein statistics, while helium-3 obeys Fermi-Dirac statistics.
-Since isotope is the older term, it is better known than nuclide, and is still occasionally used in contexts in which nuclide might be more appropriate, such as nuclear technology and nuclear medicine.
+A nuclide is an atom with a specific number of protons and neutrons in its nucleus, for example carbon-13 with 6 protons and 7 neutrons.
+The term was coined deliberately in distinction from isotope in order to consider the nuclear properties independently of the chemical properties, though isotope is still used for that purpose especially where nuclide might be unfamiliar as in nuclear technology and nuclear medicine.
+For nuclear properties, the number of neutrons can be practically as important as that of protons, as is never the case for chemical properties: even in the case of the very lightest elements, where the ratio of neutron number to atomic number varies the most between isotopes, it is a relatively small effect, and only substantial for hydrogen and helium (the latter of which has no chemistry proper).
+For hydrogen the isotope effect is large enough to affect biological systems strongly.
+In helium, helium-4 obeys Bose–Einstein statistics, while helium-3 obeys Fermi–Dirac statistics, which is responsible for sharp differences in physical properties at low temperature.

 Types of nuclides

 Although the words nuclide and isotope are often used interchangeably, being isotopes is actually only one relation between nuclides.
 The following table names some other relations.

 A set of nuclides with equal proton number (atomic number), i.e., of the same chemical element but different neutron numbers, are called isotopes of the element.
-Particular nuclides are still often loosely called "isotopes", but the term "nuclide" is the correct one in general (i.e., when Z is not fixed).
+Particular nuclides are still often loosely called "isotopes", but the term "nuclide" is now considered the correct one in the general case when no specific element (Z value) encompasses them.
 In similar manner, a set of nuclides with equal mass number A, but different atomic number, are called isobars (isobar = equal in weight), and isotones are nuclides of equal neutron number but different proton numbers.
 Likewise, nuclides with the same neutron excess (N − Z) are called isodiaphers.
 The name isotone was derived from the name isotope to emphasize that in the first group of nuclides it is the number of neutrons (n) that is constant, whereas in the second the number of protons (p).

 See Isotope#Notation for an explanation of the notation used for different nuclide or isotope types.